kamwaro/reactNOtes/react.md

 - Thinking about how the UI should look at any given moment, rather than how to change it over time, eliminates a whole class of bugs.

 ### Components and Props

+- Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.

+- Conceptually, components are like Javscript functions.
+They accept arbitrary inputs called "props" and return React elements describing what should appear on the screen.

+### Function and Class Components

+- The simplest way to define a component is to write a Javascript function:

+function Welcome(props) {
+return <h1>Hello, {props.name}</h1>;
+}

+- This function is a valid React component because it accepts a single "props" (which stands for properties) object argument with datat and returns a React element.
+- Such components are called "function components" because they are literally Javacript functions.

+- You can also use an ES6 class to define a component:

+class Welcome extends React.Component {
+render(){
+return <h1>Hello, {this.props.name}</h1>
+}
+}

+- The above two components are equivalent from React's point of view.

+- Function and Class components both have some additional features.

+### Rendering a Component

+- Previously, we only encountered React elements that represent DOM tags:

+const element = <div />;

+- However, elements can also represent user-defined components:

+const element = <Welcome name="Sara" />;

+- When React sees an element representing a user-defined component, it passes JSX attributes and children to this component as a single object.
+We call this object "props".

+- For example, this code renders "Hello, Sara"

+  function Welcome(props) {
+  return <h1>Hello, {props.name}</h1>
+  }

+  const element = <Welcome name="Sara" />;
+  ReactDOM.render(
+  element,
+  document.getElementById('root')
+  );